Trump escalates war on Twitter, social media protections

-WASHINGTON (AP) — President Donald Trump escalated his war on social media companies Thursday, signing an executive order challenging the liability protections that have served as a bedrock for unfettered speech on the internet.
+WASHINGTON (AP) — President Donald Trump escalated his war on Twitter and other social media companies Thursday, signing an executive order challenging the lawsuit protections that have served as a bedrock for unfettered speech on the internet.

-Still, the move appears to be more about politics than substance, as the president aims to rally supporters after he lashed out at Twitter for applying fact checks to two of his tweets.
+Announced with fanfare, the president’s action yet appeared to be more about politics than substance.
+He aims to rally supporters after he lashed out at Twitter for applying fact checks to two of his tweets.

-Trump said the fact checks were “editorial decisions” by Twitter and amounted to political activism.
-He said it should cost those companies their protection from lawsuits for what is posted on their platforms.
+Trump said the fact checks were “editorial decisions” by Twitter amounting to political activism and that such actions should cost social media companies their liability protection for what is posted on their platforms.

 Trump, who personally relies heavily on Twitter to verbally flog his foes, has long accused the tech giants in liberal-leaning Silicon Valley of targeting conservatives by fact-checking them or removing their posts.

-“We’re fed up with it,” Trump said, claiming the order would uphold freedom of speech.
+“We’re fed up with it,” Trump said, claiming his order would uphold freedom of speech.

+Technology industry groups disagreed, saying it would stifle innovation and speech on the internet.
+And the U.S. Chamber of Commerce objected, “Regardless of the circumstances that led up to this, this is not how public policy is made in the United States.”

 Companies like Twitter and Facebook are granted liability protection under Section 230 of the Communications Decency Act because they are treated as “platforms,” rather than “publishers,” which can face lawsuits over content.